Joao-Ex-Machina/IST-CInte/Project_1/report/report.md

 ### True Network Congestion FIS

-Different from the last FIS the output of this System is not as much a "quantitative" variable as it is and action indicative
+Different from the last FIS the output of this System is not as much a "quantitative" variable as it is an action to be taken indicative.

 ![Membership Function for True Net.
 Congestion Input and Output variables](./images/TNC_FIS_MF.png){}

 |   | **Out.
 Bandwidth** |                 | **Previous Calculated Net.** |                 |